-There are no rules set in stone about a certain material for countertops that you would like to use, but one is prevalent no matter what rules you may follow: you must think about the material and maintenance required to maintain the look of kitchen counters.
-Even though marble is thought of as a very low-maintenance choice - it does have to be sealed every couple of years as to not be damaged by liquids.
-If you have no time for it, than you shouldn't have to live with an expensive stained countertop.
+There are no rules set in stone about a particular material for countertops that you would like to use, but one is prevalent no matter what rules you may follow: you must think about the material and maintenance required to maintain the look of kitchen counters.
+Even though marble is thought of as a very low-maintenance choice – it does have to be sealed every couple of years as not to be damaged by liquids.
+If you have no time for it, then you shouldn’t have to live with an expensive stained countertop.

-A solid-surfacing material for countertops is made from a synthetic material - usually polyester or acrylic.
+A solid-surfacing material for countertops is made from synthetic material – usually polyester or acrylic.
 It is very easily maintained.
-The costs and durability resembles that of marble and granite.
-This type of countertop is absolutely water resistant and almost impervious to any dents or scratches that you would have with light sanding.
-The solid-surfacing countertops used to only come in white and pastel colors, but now there is a much wider range of color - as well as customizing options available.
+The costs and durability resemble that of marble and granite.
+This type of countertop is absolutely water resistant and almost impervious to any dents or scratches that you would have with a light sanding.
+The solid-surfacing countertops used to only come in white and pastel colors, but now there is a much more comprehensive range of color – as well as customizing options available.
 These countertops require very little maintenance and last at least 20 years!

 Granite countertops are have come back with a boom – it is the new chic style.
 Granite counters have a cool and hard surface – but it is a lot less absorbent than marble.
 The downfall of granite countertops is that they show fingerprints quite easily, but granite repels anything that would permanently stain it much better than marble.

 There are a few other stone materials for kitchen countertops that are popularizing themselves on the designing scene: limestone and concrete.
 These countertops have a much more textured look in comparison to the refined and smooth look of marble or granite counters.
 They also, of course, have to be sealed to be able to withstand the elements because they are still absorbent.